-The funding paid for an ECT Maths intervention teacher and for HLTA training and delivery of the programme.
-The intervention followed a tiered approach with pupils being placed according to need.
+This intervention followed a tiered approach with pupils being placed according to need.
 The Primary KS1/KS2 trained HLTA delivered the Success @Arithmetic programme designed to address gaps in KS1 and KS2 number skills.
 The second tier Success@ Numeracy was delivered by the Maths intervention teacher and TAs, this was a combination of bespoke class teaching and computer-based intervention.
 The programmes have had a highly positive impact students have developed their numeracy skills improving on performance and confidence.